codedmonkey/dirigent/readme.md

 ## License

 Conductor is licensed under the _Functional Source License, Version 1.1, MIT Future License_.
-It's free to use for internal and non-commercial purposes, but it's not allowed to use a release of the project for commercial purposes (competing use) until the second anniversary of the date the release is made available.
+It's free to use for internal and non-commercial purposes, but it's not allowed to use a release for commercial purposes (competing use) until it's second anniversary.
 See our [full license][license] for more details.

 ## Contributing